Homemade Angel Food Cake

 A slice of angel food cake topped with whipped cream and strawberry sauce.

-There many reasons to love this naturally low-fat cake.
+There many reasons to love this naturally low-fat Angel food cake recipe.
 Just to name a few:

-• Texture: you’ll love its light and delicate texture with tender and moist crumb.
+• Light and airy texture: you’ll love its light and delicate texture with tender and moist crumb.

 • Flavor: the addition of orange zest adds a hint of citrusy freshness and amazing aroma.

-• Make-ahead: it’s a perfect make-ahead cake for any occasion.
+• Perfect dessert to make-ahead: it’s a perfect make-ahead cake for any occasion.

 What is Angel Food Cake?